 An open L&I claim gives you a right to medical care for necessary and proper treatment related to your job injury.

 This is medical care for your L&I claim which covers job related conditions, while your claim is open.
 This is not health insurance.
-Medical care usually ends when the claim finally closes.
+Medical treatment usually ends when the claim finally closes.

 Your doctor can refer you to specialists.
 Some specialists must be pre authorized by L&I or the Self Insurer.